stefanGT44/Concurrent-Keyword-Counter/README.md

 ### File scanner:
 After the dispatcher submits a job to the file scanner (<b>ForkJoinPool</b>), the job is divided into smaller chunks. <br>
 <b>RecursiveTasks</b> divide the job, count keywords and finally combine the results.</b>
-The job is divided untill the byte limiti (specified in the config file) is satisfied for each task.
+The job is divided until the byte limit (specified in the config file) is satisfied for each task.

 ### Result retriever:
 This component fetches results and does some simple operations with them.<br>
 The user communicates with this component via the CLI. <br>
 There are two types of requests:
-1. Get (blocking command - waits untill results are ready)
+1. Get (blocking command - waits until results are ready)
 2. Query (Returns results if they are ready, otherwise not ready message is returned)

 The user can ask for results with the following commands: <br>
 * <b>get file|directory_name</b> - returns results of the specified corpus<br>
-* <b>query web|url or domain</b> - returns results (if available) of the specified url or the summ results for the specified domain<br>
+* <b>query web|url or domain</b> - returns results (if available) of the specified url or the sum results for the specified domain<br>
 (When fetching web results for a domain, the result retriever initiates tasks for summing the results of all urls with that domain name)<br>

 The user can also ask for the result summary: